limianwang/osmos-lite/docs/drivers/about.md

 ## Supported drivers

-At this time, Osmos comes bundled with two drivers:
+At this time, Osmos comes bundled with four drivers:

 - **[Memory](https://github.com/mtabini/osmos/blob/master/lib/drivers/memory.js)** (`Osmos.drivers.Memory`) is a simple, unoptimized memory-based data store that Osmos uses primarily for unit testing.
 It is not meant for production use, but it can be handy for running tests.